-- Check if you need the title page (it is not required in MLA, for example).
+- Check if a title page is required (not needed in MLA format).

-- Add headers with page numbers at the top-right corner of the page.
-Don’t number paragraphs unless required by instructions.
+- Add headers with page numbers at the top-right corner of each page.
+Do not number paragraphs unless instructed.

-- Indent the first line of each paragraph one half-inch from the left margin.
+- Indent the first line of each paragraph half an inch from the left margin.

-- For essays larger than 5-6 pages, add a table of contents, as well as mind adding headings and subheadings to improve readability.
+- For essays larger than 5-6 pages, include a table of contents and consider adding headings and subheadings for better readability.

-- For essays in APA format, write Abstract and Conclusion on separate pages.
+- For essays in APA format, write the Abstract and Conclusion on separate pages..